American University, Kogod School of Business

 - INBM 220 – Managerial Decision Making

-Applicants recommended from Dickinson will be considered for a merit-based scholarship of up to $10K and their application fee to the MS accounting program will be waived.
+Applicants recommended from Dickinson will be considered for a merit-based scholarship of up to $10,000, and their application fee to the MS accounting program will be waived.
+Application requirements are as follows:

 - Official Dickinson transcript